celery/celery/docs/userguide/tasks.rst

 Result Backends
 ---------------

+If you want to keep track of tasks or need the return values, then Celery must store or send the states somewhere so that they can be retrieved later.
-Celery needs to store or send the states somewhere.
-There are several built-in backends to choose from: SQLAlchemy/Django ORM, Memcached, RabbitMQ (amqp), MongoDB, and Redis -- or you can define your own.
+There are several built-in result backends to choose from: SQLAlchemy/Django ORM, Memcached, RabbitMQ (amqp), MongoDB, and Redis -- or you can define your own.

 No backend works well for every use case.
 You should read about the strengths and weaknesses of each backend, and choose